julian-hecker/heck-animations/docs/classes/readme.md

 - Print Media

 ### Responsive Disabling
-You can stop animations from working in specific viewport sizes by adding a class: `ha-off`*size*-*direction*,
+You can stop animations from working in specific viewport sizes by adding a class: "`ha-off`*size*-*direction*",

 where *size* is `xs`, `sm`, `md`, `lg`, or `xl`, and